spicypark/Calculator/README.md

 The changelog for this application may be viewed in the wiki.<br>
 https://github.com/SpicyPark/Calculator/wiki

+## How to use this program
+Coming soon.

 ## Roadmap
 *This roadmap is not final and changes may be added or removed during, before, or after the expected dates.*